This geocache is part of the West Bend GeoTour:

 Twenty geocaches have been hidden throughout our historic city that highlight the best of West Bend in any season!

-To earn a geocoin, teams must pick up a West Bend GeoTour Passport from the Chamber of Commerce (preferred method) or download a passport.
-Collect 25 points as detailed in the passport.
+Teams must pick up a West Bend GeoTour Passport from the Chamber of Commerce (preferred method) or download a passport.
+To earn a GeoCoin, collect 25 points as detailed in the passport.
 See complete details at visitwestbend.com/geocaching-2.

 Remember to record the password from this cache in your GeoTour Passport!

 GeoTour Stop #2: Old Courthouse Museum and County Jail

 Clad in brick, the Courthouse was built in 1889 in the Richardson Romanesque Revival Style and served as the county courthouse until 1962.
 Today, The Old Courthouse Museum is thought by many to be the best local history museum in the Midwest.
 The museum houses extensive displays on local businesses and industry, early settlers, family and social and cultural life as well as the Norm Colby Interpretive Center, an interactive exhibit gallery.
 The small admission fee is well worth the tour.

 Next to the Courthouse stands the Old Sheriff’s Residence & Jail.
 This historic house museum is one of the last remaining sheriff’s residences in the United States.
 Built to be “escape proof” in 1886, this facility served as the county jail until 1962 when Washington County turned the use of the building over to the Washington County Historical Society.
 The building now represents life in the first half of the 20th century.
 The Old Sheriff’s Residence and Jail is viewed on a 45-minute docent-guided tour which begins at the Old Courthouse Museum.
 For more information about the Courthouse Museum or Jailhouse Tour, visit www.historyisfun.com.